 After: Ordered Bliss

 Just as important?
 Grouping like items with like.
 "Choose a grouping principle that makes sense to you," he advises.
 "I organize by kind—button-down shirts, blazers, sweaters—then by color, from white to black.
 This helps me know my options right away."
 But don't just group and arrange clothes and forget them—it's necessary to consistently check in with your clothes.
 "Every six months, it's a good idea to review your wardrobe.
 Decide what you want to keep, what needs repair, and what should be given away or discarded.
-New acquisitions may demand new storage strategies, such as rearranged shelves, extra bins, or additional rods.
+New acquisitions may demand new storage strategies, such as rearranged shelves, extra bins, or additional rods," he adds.

-The layout accommodates every belt and sock without feeling cramped.
-The shoe closet is one of my favorite areas.
-First, we pared down my footwear -- closet experts say that only 50 percent of stuff removed from an old closet actually ends up in a new one.
-Then boots went up top, and shoes below, arranged by color.
+This layout accommodates every belt and sock without feeling cramped.
+"The shoe closet is one of my favorite areas.
+First, we pared down my footwear—closet experts say that only 50 percent of stuff removed from an old closet actually ends up in a new one.
+Then boots went up top, and shoes below, arranged by color," says Sharkey.
 The shelves are protected with nonslip shelf liner.
 Pro tip: Stock up on cedar shoe trees.
 These aromatic inserts keep footwear looking it's best.

-For the center island, we tailored drawer depths to their contents: 17 inches for ties (I have been obsessed with ties since working in Lord & Taylor's tie department while in college).
+"For the center island, we tailored drawer depths to their contents: 17 inches for ties (I have been obsessed with ties since working in Lord & Taylor's tie department while in college)," he notes.

-This drawer pulls out to a sectioned hamper -- keeping laundry and dry-cleaning piles organized and ready to be cleaned.
+This drawer pulls out to a sectioned hamper—keeping laundry and dry-cleaning piles organized and ready to be cleaned.

 Slide-Out Valet Hook

 A valet hook can be used to hold dry cleaning or an outfit for the following day.
-And I can't stress enough how important it is to put clothing on hangers designed specifically for the particular type of item.
-It will extend the life of your clothes.
+"And I can't stress enough how important it is to put clothing on hangers designed specifically for the particular type of item.
+It will extend the life of your clothes," advises Sharkey.

-Clockwise from top left: Top hangers are slightly curved and ideal for shirts and dresses.
+Top hangers are slightly curved and ideal for shirts and dresses.
 Suit hangers are angled to keep a jacket's shape, with a crossbar for pants.
 A suit hanger with locking bar prevents pants from sliding off.
 Coat hangers boast a sturdy design for heavy garments.

 Smart Tech Touches

 And don't forget to designate an area for charging gadgets.
-I plug my phone and iPod into a combination surge protector and USB charger (bottom left corner) To brighten the area, I use stick-on battery-operated lights (left top).
+"I plug my phone into a combination surge protector and USB charger (bottom left corner)," says Sharkey.
+"To brighten the area, I use stick-on battery-operated lights (left top)."
 Design idea: Line the back of a shelf with a mirror to reflect light into shadowy spots.